 - 1 tablespoon low-sodium soy sauce

-- 2 teaspoons dry sherry or Chinese rice wine
+- 2 teaspoons dry sherry, Chinese rice wine, or white vermouth

 - 2 teaspoons cornstarch

-- pound boneless skinless chicken breast cut into bite-sized pieces
+- pound boneless skinless chicken breast or thigh, cut into bite-sized pieces

 - 1 small yellow onion cut into ½ inch cubes